 Lyme Disease Symptoms

 If you or your child develops a "bull's eye" rash with a ring of redness, you should contact your physician immediately as this may be a sign of Lyme disease.
 Other symptoms of Lyme disease are sometimes vague and include fever, headache, muscle or joint aches and fatigue.
 Lyme disease is caused by the bacterium Borrelia burgdorferi.
 The diagnosis is often made by the physician just by looking at the bite site and asking questions about the tick bite.
 In some cases, a blood test is required to check for antibodies to Lyme disease.
 This test is not accurate in the first four weeks of infection, so testing too early may give a false negative result.
 Once you have had Lyme disease your blood may always have antibodies if you are tested again in the future.

 Prevention of Lyme disease after a recognized tick bite

 The Infectious Disease Society of America (IDSA) does not generally recommend treatment with antibiotics for prevention of Lyme disease after a recognized tick bite.
-However, in areas that are prevalent for Lyme disease, a single dose of doxycycline may be offered to adult patients (200 mg) who are not pregnant and to children older than 8 years of age (4 mg/kg up to a maximum dose of 200 mg) when ALL of the following circumstances exist:
+However, in areas that are prevalent for Lyme disease, a single dose of doxycycline may be offered to patients when ALL of the following circumstances exist:

 - The attached tick can be identified as an adult or nymphal I. scapularis tick.